A cashless society: what are the pros and cons?

 Rather than cashless becoming the only option, it is perhaps more likely that we’ll see a convergence between ATM driven cash use and mobile payments — a balance between the digital and the physical that provides freedom of choice.

-Cash matters to people on lower incomes and also the older age group, so it’s important to ensure that they’re not locked out by a no-compromise cashless economy.
+Cash matters to people on lower incomes and also older people, so it’s important to ensure they’re not locked out by a no-compromise cashless economy.

-Check out our articles for more insights on current and emerging trends in the financial world – like our Bitcoin advice and why a cashless UK may come too soon.
+Check out our articles for more insights on current and emerging trends in the financial world.

-Unbiased has 27,000 independent financial professionals across the country.
-Let us match you to your perfect financial adviser.
+Unbiased has 27,000 financial professionals across the country.
+Let us match you to a qualified financial adviser.